Build community and canopy

-TreesCharlotte partners with qualifying neighborhoods to host tree-planting community events.
-These organized events can be a great way to get to know your neighbors, beautify your community and add to the city’s canopy.
+TreesCharlotte partners with qualifying neighborhoods, schools, houses of faith, athletic associations and other non-profit organizations to host tree-planting and tree-giveaway events.
+These organized events can be a great way to build camaraderie, beautify our community and add to the city’s canopy.

 - 55 percent or less tree canopy coverage (as determined by the 2012 tree canopy assessment)

 - Ability to plant and/or give away at least 50 trees during the event

 If your tree planting application is approved, TreesCharlotte will help you create an amazing day!
 First, we’ll work with you months in advance on a planting plan, to ensure the right trees go in the right place.
 In the buildup to the event, we’ll work with you to recruit volunteers to make the day a success.
 On the day of the planting, we’ll come in and auger the holes, get the trees delivered and ensure the event runs smoothly under the direction of our TreeMasters!

 If your community applies for a TreeStore (which can happen in addition to a planting), we’ll bring up to three trees and three bags of mulch per registered “shopper.”
 Three to six different species may be offered, including small, medium and large maturing varieties that are in 7-gallon containers, about 6 to 10 feet tall at planting.
 Like a citywide TreeStore, we’ll have experts on hand to talk about proper tree planting and maintenance; all tree recipients are expected to sign a pledge to care for the trees after planting.

 For neighborhood plantings, a $10/tree fee may apply: